Substance-induced psychosis

-Substance-induced psychosis (commonly known as toxic psychosis or drug-induced psychosis) is a form of psychosis that is attributed to substance use.
-It is a psychosis that results from the effects of chemicals or drugs, including those produced by the body itself.
+Substance-induced psychosis (commonly known as toxic psychosis or drug-induced psychosis) is a form of psychosis that is attributed to substance intoxication, withdrawal or recent consumption of psychoactive drugs.
+It is a psychosis that results from the effects of various substances, such as medicinal and nonmedicinal substances, legal and illegal drugs, chemicals, and plants.
 Various psychoactive substances have been implicated in causing or worsening psychosis in users.

 Signs and symptoms

 Psychosis manifests as disorientation, visual hallucinations and/or haptic hallucinations.
 It is a state in which a person's mental capacity to recognize reality, communicate, and relate to others is impaired, thus interfering with the capacity to deal with life's demands.
-While there are many types of psychosis, substance-induced psychosis can be pinpointed to specific chemicals.
+While there are many types of psychosis, the cause of substance-induced psychosis can be pinpointed to intake of specific chemicals.
+To properly diagnose Substance-Induced Psychotic Disorder, one must conclude that exhibited hallucinations or delusions began during intoxication, withdrawal, or within a month after use of the substance and the symptoms are not related to a non-substance-induced psychotic disorder.

+Treatment

+Because substance-induced psychosis results from the consumption of a substance or combination of substances, treatment practices heavily rely on detoxification and discontinuation of the substance(s).
+Detox and addiction treatment centers may often provide rehabilitation programs, including inpatient and outpatient treatment options, support groups, and extended treatment plans.
+Substance-induced psychosis may persist for hours, days, or weeks, but typically resolves within a month of sobriety.
+Treating psychosis involves a very thorough evaluation, including medical history, family background, symptoms, and other potential causes.
+Treatment prioritizes emergent symptoms, evaluates for underlying mental illnesses, and focuses on behavioral and preventative measures against substance use.

 Substance use and schizophrenia

 Rates of drug use amongst people with schizophrenia are higher than the general population; 50% of those diagnosed with schizophrenia use substances over their life.
-There is a model that this arises because those with schizophrenia self-medicate with psychoactive drugs.
+There is a model that suggests this arises because those with schizophrenia self-medicate with psychoactive drugs.